VaradBelwalkar/helpful-tutorials/LXD/commands/commands.md

 next, we want to edit the devices section, so the  `device set`,
 next, the profile `default` one,
 pool
-next, `root` means the relative path against the choosen pool(explained above)
-and poo=<pool_name> means we are changing/adding that property.
+next, `root` means the device we want to configure and pool=<pool_name> means we are changing/adding that property.

 Accessing a Container's Console: